My process as a copywriter for sustainable businesses

 A brief, a brief, my kingdom for a brief!

-A brief also gives me a clear goal to aim for, and a clear benchmark for you to judge my work against.
-If you’re stuck on any part of the brief, let me know.
+A brief also gives me a clear goal to aim for, and a clear benchmark for you to judge my services against.

 Interviews